RIC controversy has set back bid for united Ireland, says Varadkar

 Minister for Justice Charlie Flanagan had made the right decision on Tuesday to defer the event - a decision made with his imprimatur, Mr Varadkar continued.

+The Department of Justice said it was the Minister rather than the Government who had taken the lead in organising it because the two organisations in question were police services.

+Mr Varadkar accepted lessons could be learned from the controversy and “perhaps things could have been handled differently”.

-He said it had become an issue of unnecessary controversy and he hoped the commemoration could be held at a later date in a more appropriate way after consultation with the opposition and others.
+He said it had become an issue of unnecessary controversy and he hoped the commemoration could be held at a later date after consultation with the opposition and others.

 Speaking at the BT Young Scientist & Technology Exhibition in Dublin, the Taoiseach said he “firmly believes in a united Ireland” and that it could be achieved in his lifetime.
 A united Ireland, however, was about a different state and “must be one that recognises our shared history” and the fact that there are one million people on the island who identify as British and as being from a unionist background.